sathal/snake-c/README.md

     gcc main.c snake.c -o snake -lncurses -pthread

-Note that this code makes use of threading (which is why we use the -pthread flag) and the ncurses library (which is why we use the -lncurses flag)
+Note that this code makes use of threading (which is why we use the -pthread flag) and the ncurses library (which is why we use the -lncurses flag).